great-expectations/great_expectations/docs/tutorials/getting_started.rst

          <strong class="fa-stack-1x">
             6
          </strong>
-      </span> Upgrade components of your deployment</h2>
+      </span> Customize your deployment</h2>
    </embed>

 .. container:: custom-indented-paragraph

    By this point, you'll have your first, working deployment of Great Expectations.
 It will be pretty basic: most of the storage and execution will be handled locally.

-   The next step is to :ref:`getting_started__pick_your_deployment_pattern`.
+   The next step is to :ref:`getting_started__customize_your_deployment`.
 DataContexts make this modular, so that you can add or swap out one component at a time.
 Most of these changes are quick, incremental steps---so you can upgrade from a basic demo deployment to a full production deployment at your own pace and be confident that your DataContext will continue to work at every step along the way.

 -----